digiaonline/react-boilerplate/docs/02-best-pratices.md

 Try keep your direction structure as flat as possible and group your code by feature, and not by type.
 Nothing is more frustrating than navigating the file tree every time you need to find the selector for the component you are working on or the reducer that you are writing a test for.
 It is much easier to place all files that are associated with each other under the same directory.

+React components are an exception to this, because it is better to keep them separate for clarity.

 **Note:** Your source code should always be placed in a `src` directory.

 **Do**